 The buttons can be used to open the menus directly.
-The controller can be used to select menu items and enter the settings.
+The Controller can be used to select menu items and enter the settings.

-Some functions of the onboard monitor can be operated using the touchpad on the controller:
+Some functions of the Central Information Display (CID) can be operated using the touchpad on the Controller, refer to page 26: